Synthetixio/synthetix/docs/contracts/Synth.md

 See the [main synth notes](../../synths) for more information about how Synths function in practice.

+!!! todo "Remove Transfer Fee Notes"
+    Transfer fee logic has been removed, but these notes still need to be updated.

 !!! danger "Transfer Fees Disabled"
     The global transfer fee rate in Synthetix is set to 0%, effectively disabling transfer fees.
 All related documentation is retained for completeness, but it is largely irrelevant to current Synthetix operations.